 - Coordinating administrative and financial requirements;

-- Assisting in the collection and return of personal effects to the next-of-kin; and
+- Assisting in the collection and return of personal effects to next-of-kin; and

 Disposition and Repatriation of Remains

-When an American Citizen dies in Rwanda, the U.S. Embassy Kigali will work with a funeral home to ensure that the wishes of the next-of-kin are carried out as quickly and professionally as possible.
+Autopsies are not required in Rwanda, but can be performed at the request of family, or if the circumstances surrounding the death are in question.
+Consular personnel work with a funeral home to ensure that the wishes of the next-of-kin are carried out as quickly and professionally as possible.

 Return of Personal Effects

-The Embassy can, in most circumstances, take charge of personal effects and possessions of the deceased if instructed to do so by the next-of-kin until other arrangements can be made.
+The Embassy can, in most circumstances, take charge of personal effects and possessions of the deceased if instructed to do so by the next-of-kin.
 This may not be necessary if the deceased has a friend or family member present in Rwanda at the time of death.

 We will conduct a thorough inventory of any personal effects and send a copy to the next-of-kin.
-We can send the family any items they wish to have returned at their expense through local mail.
+We can send the family any items they wish to have returned, at their expense, by DHL or FedEx.
 Most families decide to donate items of little sentimental or monetary value (clothing, suitcases, kitchenware, etc.) to a local charity in order to avoid the large expense involved in returning these items to the United States.
 The Embassy will gladly arrange for this charitable donation on the family’s behalf.

-Consular Report of Death of an American Citizen Abroad
+Consular Report of Death of a U.S. Citizen Abroad

-Families will receive up to three sets of documents from the Embassy:
+Families can obtain up to three sets of the following documents from the Embassy:

-- A certified copy of the Rwandan Death Certificate; and
+- A certified copy of the Rwandan Death Certificate